awslabs/aws-well-architected-labs/Reliability/200_Bidirectional_Replication_for_S3/Lab_Guide.md

       * Use the drop-down to select this region
       ![SelectOhio](Images/SelectOhio.png)
       * If you choose to use a different region, you will need to ensure future steps are consistent with your region choice.

-1. Download the [_s3_bucket.yaml_](https://raw.githubusercontent.com/awslabs/aws-well-architected-labs/master/Reliability/200_Bidirectional_Replication_for_S3/Code/CloudFormation/s3_bucket.yaml) CloudFormation template
 1. On the AWS Console go to the [CloudFormation console](https://console.aws.amazon.com/cloudformation)
-1. Create a CloudFormation stack (with new resources) using this CloudFormation Template file and the **Upload a template file** option.
+1. Create a CloudFormation stack (with new resources) using the CloudFormation Template file and the **Upload a template file** option.
 1. For **Stack name** use **`S3-CRR-lab-east`**
 1. Under **Parameters** enter a **NamingPrefix**
       * This will be used to name your S3 buckets